Allergies and the Immune System

 Allergies can affect anyone, regardless of age, gender, race, or socioeconomic status.

-happen at any age.
-Or it can come back after many years of remission.
-Hormones, stress,
+reactions may come back after many years of remission.
+Hormones, stress, smoke, perfume,

-smoke, perfume, or environmental irritants may also play a role in the development
+or environmental irritants may also play a role in the development or severity of

 What is anaphylactic shock?